Carl Joseph Friedrichs: Career

-Upon his arrival in Castle Garden in Manhattan in New York City he started immediately his first job as a printer at the New York Post.
+Upon his arrival in Castle Garden in Manhattan in New York City, he immediately started his first job as a printer at the New York Post.
 Then he worked in Buffalo, in Cincinnati for the Republican, in Indianapolis for the Indiana Volksblatt and for Henry Boernsteins Anzeiger des Westens in St. Louis.
 Having enough money saved over the years, he decided to travel with friends by horses through the U.S. states Kansas, Arizona, Utah, New Mexico and Colorado.
-In May 1861, inspired by the California Gold Rush, Friedrichs and his friends started in Colorado Mining for gold following several month a Motherlode, but at the end the gold Quartz wasn't substantial enough to be exploited.
+In May 1861, inspired by the California Gold Rush, Friedrichs and his friends started in Colorado Mining for gold following several months a Motherlode, but at the end the gold quartz was not substantial enough to be exploited.

-In August 1864 after rumors had been spread around from Emigrants coming from the Canadian border through the Lake Superior reporting about significant gold findings up in the north, Friedrichs moved from Denver through Wyoming to Bannack.
+In August 1864, after rumors had been spread around from Emigrants coming from the Canadian border through the Lake Superior reporting about significant gold findings up in the north, Friedrichs moved from Denver through Wyoming to Bannack.
 On the way he met again his three friends Alexander Campbell, Thaddeus Judson and John Schönemann and they continued to move on together towards Virginia City.
 In March 1865 the group left Virginia City to ride to Helena then they crossed the Missouri and lately they arrived at the Confederate Gulch in Diamond City.
-What happened next is well explained in Dan Cushmans book, ″Montana – The Gold Frontier″ published in 1973.
+What happened next is well explained in Dan Cushmans book, "Montana – The Gold Frontier" published in 1973.

-When Friedrichs started to work out his claim during spring time in 1866 in Diamond City, he employed 40 labourer in 3 shifts around the clock.
-34 of them received $6 per hour and the other 6 between $8 and $10 per hour.
+When Friedrichs started to work out his claim during spring time in 1866 in Diamond City, he employed 40 laborers in three shifts around the clock.
+34 of them received $6 per hour and the other six between $8 and $10 per hour.
 But the most difficulties he observed when they started to excavate the Gold was, as he wrote it on 22 May 1866 to his friend and owner of the Merchants National Bank of Helena, Louis Henry Hershfield (1836–1910), that there was over three feet of frost in the ground.
 During the following summer Friedrichs send Hershfield every time accompanying letters given in hands of his messenger bringing the packages with Gold dust to the Merchants National Bank.